Here is your annual reminder!

 - Safety: This can be vital to employee morale, customer loyalty, and your business’ survival.
 Make sure your IIPP (injury and illness prevention plan) is up to date as required by state laws.
 Schedule regular safety committee meetings, document training sessions, and get the right equipment (PPEs).
 Ask your insurance broker about free insurance company services and inspections.
 Also, note locations of emergency medical clinics nearest you and all your work sites: each employee should have an appropriate list that’s immediately accessible.

-- HR Issues and Training: Plan for employee handbook updates, new policies and updated Department of Labor (DOL) and OSHA Schedule employee group discussions and reminders about rules and expectations.
+HR Issues and Training: Plan for employee handbook updates, new policies, and updated Department of Labor (DOL) and OSHA regulations.
+Schedule employee group discussions and reminders about rules and expectations.
 Plan for safety training and defensive driving, equipment certifications, harassment and discrimination courses, etc. The right training, when scheduled in advance, can save businesses huge hassles and headaches.